6uhrmittag/taskbutler/README.rst

 -  grocery_seperator: the character that separates the task name and calculated value
 -  grocery_currency: your currency.
 Tested with $ and € - but it should work with all symbols

+Setup proactive GoogleAssistant reminders
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**This feature is BETA - it work's, but it's not well tested.
+Especially timezones - they are confusing for Taskbutler ; D**

+This feature utilizes the "broadcast feature" in GoogleHome devices.
+The tool assistant-relay(https://github.com/greghesp/assistant-relay) can trigger a broadcast programmatically.

+1. Setup and run assistant-relay on a raspberry pi (any linux computer works- raspberry is the most common) (just follow the assistant-relay docs, it's very easy).
+   Make sure assistant-relay runs in the background and ideally is in autostart -> just run :code:`pm2 startup` in the `assistant-relay` directory to let pm2 enable autostart by itself.
+2. Setup taskbutler on the same raspberry pi.
+If you run multiple taskbutler instances, empty all `labelnames` in the :code:`config.ini` except the :code:`label` for :code:`assistentrelay`
+   The :code:`config.ini` should be self explanatory.
+Don't forget to set :code:`enable` to :code:`true`
+3. customize the broadcast-text in :code:`taskbutler.py`.
+Function: :code:`createCronjob` (I told you this is beta ;D )
+4. Check the time on your raspberry.
+It needs to be your real, local time
+5. taskbutler will create cronjobs for every ask with a due time and a defined label
+6. these cronjobs will run on due time and trigger a broadcast

+notes

+- you can put a :code:`pre.sh` file in :code:`$HOME\\.taskbutler\\cronjobs` with commands what should run before any broadcast.
+Check out assistand-relay's docs for ideas.
+You can send any GoogleAssistant commands like `set volume to 20%`, to reduce the volume before any broadcast
+- taskbutler also cleans up cronjobs in the past, yeahi
+- the broadcast-intro ('broadcast by $name') can't be disabled.
+This is an GoogleAsssistant feature that is hardcoded.
+Hopefully this can be disabled in future

 Start Taskbutler
 ^^^^^^^^^^^^^^^^